commschamp/cc.mqttsn.libs/README.md

 received **in full** and **correctly**.

 There are multiple implementations of MQTT-SN client libraries and/or gateway applications.
-However, most of them support only UDP/IP and/or ZigBee transport layers.
+Most of them support only UDP/IP and/or ZigBee transport layers.
 However, it is possible to use MQTT-SN protocol with any other I/O link, such as RS-232 serial or CAN bus, as long as additional "packatisation" of the native MQTT-SN message is provided, to insure the message is delivered **in full**